Innovation Hub

 Innovation Hub Update

-Posted by on Sep 26, 2023 in Blaine Youth Group, Church News & Events, Innovation Hub, Prayer, Spiritual Formation
+Posted by on Mar 11, 2024 in Archives, Blaine Youth Group, Church News & Events, Congregational Care, Giving, Innovation Hub, Lenten Season, Prayer, Service Opportunities, Small Groups, Spiritual Formation, Weekly Calendar

 By Lynne Onishi

-The IH team and RM Task Force are always looking for new folks to join us.
+The IH and RM teams are always looking for new folks to join us.
+If you feel called to lend your voice to these important ministries, we invite you to join us at our next team zoom meeting.
 Please contact Lynne or any of the other team members for more information.

 Read the latest issue of the Beacon!